hagayr/ESP8266_scheduler/README.md

 This is an Arduino project for the ESP8266 device family using the Blynk IoT Platform.
 The ESP8266_scheduler implements a scheduler that can be used to activate and deactivate hardware and software components at specific times given by the Blynk time input widget.

-  - Parametric number of schedulers
+  - Parametric number of schedulers (up to 16)
   - Each scheduler can be used to activate/de-activate different task
       - Hardware tasks activate relays, motors, leds… using GPIOs
       - Software tasks executes functions (send http requests...).
         Functions should be simple enough not to block the Blynk operation.
+  - Activate time resolution of minuets
+      - duration resolution of +/- 1 sec
   - Parametric number of time settings (Time Input widget) per scheduler
       - Time setting can have start time only or start time and end time
   - Scheduler can be activated/De-activated immediately from Blynk App using Button widget